boyuda/kvs-project/read.md

 <!-- Tasks Page -->

 On Task Table if task is due date, color it red
-FIXME: Issue, when if modal window open and user clicks edit, after closing up the window, mode stays on edit.
-Need to hard refresh to fully reset the modal viewing mode.

 <!-- Clients Page -->

 On Client Table if contract expired, color it red
-FIXME: On client modal on notes section if text with no spaces it overflows the modal.
-(Marius Kazlauskas example)

 <!-- Reports Page -->